DeployingPaperclip:AnAdvancedAIAgentTutorial

 source pc_env/bin/activate

-✅ What you should see: Your terminal prompt should change to include
+✅ What you should see: Your terminal prompt should show

 3. Clone the Paperclip Repository and Install Requirements

-What: Obtain the Paperclip source code and install its Python dependencies within the activated virtual environment.
+What: Grab the Paperclip source code and pull in all its Python dependencies inside that virtual environment.

-Why: Provides the core Paperclip framework and all necessary third-party libraries for its operation.
+Why: That's the core framework and all its required libraries.
+No framework runs bare.

 How: Assuming you are in ~/paperclip_app with pc_env active.